30+ Shocking Workplace Stress Statistics – By Age and Gender, Top Causes and Coping

 - Women and men handle workplace stress by smoking (27%), more often (25%), and drinking more caffeine (31%).

-- Around 62% of working females in the United States and Canada reported feeling stressed daily, compared to 52% of males.
+- In 2023, around 62% of working females in the United States and Canada reported feeling stressed daily, compared to 52% of males.

 - According to 76% of US employees, workplace stress affects personal relationships.